hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-ymodem.md

 has_children: false
 parent: Huawei MA5671A
 layout: default
-nav_exclude: true
 ---

-This procedure flashes the firmware in the inactive MTD via serial.
+This procedure flashes the firmware in the stick via serial.
 You have to get firmware to flash, some are listed on the [Huawei MA5671A page](/ont-huawei-ma5671a).

 {: .text-center .fs-6 }
 <button id="flash-start-button" class="btn btn-blue" data-jtd-toogle="modal" data-jtd-target="#flash-modal">Start flash!</button>